jsjoeio/gist-wiki/gistpad-feedback.md

 It was a bit unclear to me.
 I created it locally, then tried to pull after making a bunch of changes and git was unhappy about the git histories being so different.
 I deleted the local copy, then went to GitHub itself and created it in the web UI.
 Then I hit the button to refresh the repo and that seemed to work.

+I'm curious though, I didn't have that before so what was I missing?

 **Course-worthy**